-Esteve Sala became the twentieth President of Barcelona Football Club on 16th July 1934, with the principal aim of sorting out the critical situation which the Club was going through.
-As President he was faced with two main problems; one, financial and the other, sporting
+Esteve Sala became the twenty-first president of FC Barcelona on 16 July 1934, with the principal aim of sorting out the critical situation which the Club was going through.
+As president he was faced with two main problems; one, financial and the other, sporting

 To solve the first the Board, led by Sala, standardised the monthly subscriptions paid by the members - which went up to 5 pesetas.
-To change the situation on the field, Platko was brought in as Manager and the squad was strengthened with two foreign signings: the Hungarian, Berkessy and the Uruguayan, Fernández, and two home grown players: Raich and Escolà.
+To change the situation on the field, the former goalkeeper Ferenc Platko was brought in as manager and the squad was strengthened with two foreign signings: the Hungarian, Berkessy and the Uruguayan, Fernández, and two home grown players: Raich and Escolà.
 These measures led to a notable improvement in the performance of the team, who walked the Campeonat de Catalunya that season.

-After a year of good management, which allowed the club to put the crisis firmly behind it, Esteve Sala decided not to run for re-election for personal reasons and consequently, on 27th July 1935, he handed the presidency to Josep Sunyol.
+After a year of good management, which allowed the club to put the crisis firmly behind it, Esteve Sala decided not to run for re-election for personal reasons and consequently, on 27 July 1935, he handed the presidency to Josep Suñol.